aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.9.rst.txt

     -->4: def a(b, c d):
                      ^

-        Python indicates that the error is caused by `c` written immediately after `d`.
+        Python indicates that the error is caused by `d` written immediately after `c`.
         It is possible that you forgot a comma between items in a tuple, or between function arguments,
         before the position indicated by --> and ^.